aslamdoctor/rearrange-woocommerce-products/readme.txt

 == Troubleshooting ==

-If the sort order you changed is not working on your Shop page, please check below is set properly.
+**If the sort order you changed is not working on your Shop page, please check below is set properly.**

 1. Go to Wordpress Admin > Appearance > Customize
 2. Select “Woocommerce” from left and go to “Product Catalogue”
 3. Now here check for “Default Product Sorting”.
 4. Make sure it is set to “Default sorting (custom ordering + name)”

+**Some products are missing when sorted by categories?
+Follow the solutuio below:**

+The workaround solution for this is to simply go to **Admin > Rearrange Products > Sort by Categories** and then select each category one by one from the Dropdown, and DON'T click the “Save” button.
+This will update all categories metadata into database one by one and will fix your issue.
+This is just a **one-time process** and it will fix your issue forever.
+What is happening here is that the categories that you have not organized, don’t have metadata(for sort order) in the database.
+And because of that, some products don’t appear on those categories.

-If you have huge list of product and the plugin is not saving the sort order changes then it may be issue with PHP configuration done on your server for `memory_limit` and `max_execution_time`.
+**If you have huge list of product and the plugin is not saving the sort order changes then it may be issue with PHP configuration done on your server for `memory_limit` and `max_execution_time`.
-Ask your web hosting provider to increase `memory_limit` and `max_execution_time` and try updating sort order after that.
+Ask your web hosting provider to increase `memory_limit` and `max_execution_time` and try updating sort order after that.**

 This will fix the issue.